lgtout/coding-practice/README.md

 # coding-practice

 This repo contains solutions for about 260 coding problems completed over the last year or so.
-All are backed by tests.
+All are backed by tests that I wrote from scratch, too.
 Most are in Kotlin for problems presented in the [Elements of Programming Interviews in Java](http://elementsofprogramminginterviews.com/) book.

 #### Problem sources